 - Opening the door during cooking automatically turns off the oven and stops the timer.
-If cooking is to continue, close the door - the oven will turn on and the timer will resume counting.
-However if the door has been opened more than 30 seconds, the previous set time was cleared automatically. - The turntable may rotate in either direction. - To cancel the operation when the oven is cooking, it is advisable to turn the timer selector to zero. - Even though the timer selector is not rotating during cooking, the setting time is elapsed.
-This is not a fault. - During cooking change cooking time and power level is possible. - After cooking is over End Reminder Beep sounds per 1 minute for 10 minutes until the oven door is opened.
+If cooking is to continue, close the door and press start() - the oven will turn on and the timer will resume counting. - The turntable may rotate in either direction. - To cancel the operation when the oven is cooking, it is advisable to press stop (6). - Even though the timer selector is not rotating during cooking, the setting time is elapsed.
+This is not a fault. - During cooking, change of cooking time is possible, but the power level can't be changed. - After cooking is over End Reminder Beep sounds per 1 minute for 5 minutes until the oven door is opened.

-DEFROST COOKING
+WEIGHT DEFROST COOKING